Oleh Musiy

 Oleh Stepanovych Musiy (Олег Степанович Мусій; born 12 May 1965) is a Ukrainian medic, social activist, organizer of the medical service at Euromaidan, Minister of Healthcare of Ukraine in Yatsenyuk Government from 27 February 2014 till 2 December 2014.
 On 1 October he was dismissed from his post "for failure to ensure tender procurements of required medicines".
 In July 2014 Musiy had complained about his lack of power to dismiss some of his deputies appointed by exiled former President Viktor Yanukovych's son Oleksandr Yanukovych: "I kept saying: do something, because people like these have to be in jail".

 In the 2014 Ukrainian parliamentary election, Musiy was re-elected into parliament as an independent candidate from Ukraine's 124th electoral district situated in the Sokal with 29.86% of the votes.

 He was formerly a member of the Petro Poroshenko Bloc until 18 September 2015.

-the 2019 Ukrainian parliamentary election Musiy did not manage to get elected (as an independent candidate) to parliament.
+In the 2019 Ukrainian parliamentary election Musiy did not manage to get elected (as an independent candidate) to parliament.
 In the 124th electoral district, in Chervonohrad he became only the sixth with a result of 9.55%.
-Yuriy Kamelchuk, a candidate from the Servant of the People won 16.08%, winning.
+Yuriy Kamelchuk, a candidate from the Servant of the People won with 16.08%.